 - 8 tablespoons cream cheese

 - Soak poppy seeds in milk for one hour.

 - Heat oven to 375.
 Grease and flour two 8 inch cake pans.

 - Cream butter then gradually add dextrose until fluffy.
 Add the milk/ poppyseed combination.
 Add vanilla.
 Stir until evenly mixed.
 Sift dry ingredients together and then stir into the liquid ingredients.
 Mix until smooth.
 Carefully fold in the stiff beaten egg whites.

 - Pour batter into two cake pans equally.
 Bake in 375 oven 20 -25 minutes.
 Cool in pans 10 minutes and then remove.

 - Allow cake to cool completely before frosting.

 - Beat together cream cheese and butter until smooth and creamy.
 Add dextrose, vanilla and a pinch of salt and beat until a creamy texture is achieved.
 If frosting seems to stiff add warm water, a tablespoon at a time.
 Frosting should be light and fluffy.

+From the book "A Year of No Sugar" by Eve Schaub reprinted with permission.
 This recipe uses dextrose instead of other conventional sweeteners for a "fructose" free dessert.